-The following specifics on PI for the food and drink sector are based on the worldwide experience of applying PI in this sector.
+The following specifics on PI for the pulp and paper sector are based on the worldwide experience of applying PI in this sector.
 The results are generic and not adjusted for local conditions of geography and climate.

-Application of PI to the food and drink industry
+Application of PI to the pulp & paper industry